evidentlyai/evidently/docs/book/customization/options-for-statistical-tests.md

 **Pre-requisites**:
 * You know how to generate Reports or Test Suites with default parameters.
 * You know how to pass custom parameters for Reports or Test Suites.
+* You know how to use Column Mapping to set the input data type.

 # Default